Finite subdivision rule: Examples of finite subdivision rules

-Subdivision rules in higher dimensions
+In higher dimensions

 Subdivision rules can easily be generalized to other dimensions.
 For instance, barycentric subdivision is used in all dimensions.
-Also, binary subdivision can be generalized to other dimensions (where hypercubes get divided by every midplane), as in the proof of the Heine–Borel theorem.
+Also, binary subdivision can be generalized to other dimensions (where hypercubes get divided by every midplane), as used in certain proofs in higher-dimensional mathematical analysis such as for the Bolzano–Weierstrass theorem and Heine–Borel theorem.

 Rigorous definition

 A subdivision rule for the four-torus.
 The faces of the B tiles that subdivide can only touch C tiles, and the faces of the B tiles that don't only touch A tiles.

 A finite subdivision rule $R$ consists of the following.